Holo-Host/hpos-config/README.md

 ## Building a Web UI to Generate Config

-Each UI can build and ship exactly the subset of the Rust `holo-config` project required to support its functionality.
-We do not ship a "standard" JS library, but instead allow the Web UI developer to write a very small Rust API calling holo-config code, which is compiled to a small WASM static asset included with and called by the Web UI project.
+Each UI can build and ship exactly the subset of the Rust `hpos-state` project required to support its functionality.
+We do not ship a "standard" JS library, but instead allow the Web UI developer to write a very small Rust API calling hpos-state code, which is compiled to a small WASM static asset included with and called by the Web UI project.

-For example, the provided `generate-web` example generates a JSON string containing a holo-config, from a supplied email and password.
+For example, the provided `generate-web` example generates a JSON string containing a hpos-state, from a supplied email and password.
 The Rust code:

 ```